Sandhinirmocana Sutra: Chapter 2: The Descriptive Marks of the Truth of Ultimate Meaning

 The second chapter focuses on the nature of the "ultimate meaning" (paramārtha) and how it is said to be "ineffable" and non-dual.
-This ultimate meaning cannot be seen through concepts and language, since all things are empty of any inherent essence (svabhava) and words and ideas are provisional.
+This ultimate meaning cannot be seen through concepts and language, since all things are empty of any inherent essence (svabhāva) and words and ideas are provisional.
 Thus, while ultimate reality is beyond language, "apart from all names and words", noble awakened beings "provisionally invent" linguistic conventions such as "conditioned" and "unconditioned" in order to lead sentient beings to the truth.
 However these inventions have no absolute existence, they are like the creations of a magician, which only appear to be dualistic, but actually lead to a non-dual transcendent reality.
 This ultimate meaning is described by the Buddha as follows:The sphere that is internally realized without descriptions cannot be spoken and severs expressions.
 Ultimate meaning, laying to rest all disputes, transcends all the descriptive marks of reasoning.Furthermore, the Buddha states in this chapter that "it is not reasonable to say that the descriptive marks of the truth of ultimate meaning are identical with the descriptive marks of conditioned states of being, nor that they are entirely different one from the other."
 Rather, ultimate meaning transcends both of these characterizations.
 The Buddha also states that "only it is eternal and permanent," and also this ultimate meaning "is of one universal taste," is undifferentiated and is present in all compounded things.

 Chapter 3: The Descriptive Marks of Mind, Thought, and Consciousness

-Chapter three discusses the Ālaya-Vijñāna (store consciousness), also called the appropriating consciousness (adanavijñana) or receptacle consciousness and how it is related to perception and thought.
-The Ālaya-Vijñāna is the "support and ground" for the existence of sentient beings in the various realms.
+Chapter three discusses the ālayavijñāna (store consciousness), also called the appropriating consciousness (ādānavijñāna), or receptacle consciousness, and how it is related to perception and thought.
+The ālayavijñāna is the "support and ground" for the existence of sentient beings in the various realms.
 It appropriates the body, images and words, and out of it evolve the various sense consciousnesses (including the mind consciousness, manas).

 The Buddha emphasizes however that these processes are dependent on conditions and are thus not ultimately real.
 Indeed, it is because bodhisattvas do not see any of these consciousnesses as real that they are said to be skilled in the ultimate meaning.
 Thus, the Buddha states: The appropriating consciousness is profound and subtle indeed; all its seeds are like a rushing torrent.
 Fearing that they would imagine and cling to it as to a self, I have not revealed it to the foolish.